Medical expert of the article

 The purpose of prescribing antibiotics for pharyngitis in adults is not only to eliminate signs of infection and improve the patient's condition, but also to prevent the development of early and subsequent complications.

 Antibiotics for acute pharyngitis are usually prescribed from the penicillin series.
-Oral cephalosporins (cefazolinum, ceftriaxone) can be used less often.
-In patients with an allergic reaction to β-lactams, macrolide (erythromycin, azithromycin) and lincosamide antibiotics (lincomycin, clindamycin) should be used.
-We will talk about the recommended preparations, dosages and administration regimen below.
+Less commonly, oral cephalosporins (cefazolin, ceftriaxone) can be used.
+In patients with an allergic reaction to β-lactams, it is necessary to use macrolide (erythromycin, azithromycin) and lincosamide antibiotics (lincomycin, clindamycin).
+We will discuss the recommended drugs, dosages and regimen below.

 - incorrectly selected drug for the treatment of acute pharyngitis;

-- presence of concomitant foci of infection.
+- the presence of concomitant foci of infection.

-- Do not neglect bacteriological analysis;
+- do not neglect to carry out bacteriological analysis;

 Antibiotics for pharyngitis in children